nocomplexity/codeaudit/docs/checks/shutil_check.md

 * shutil.copy2
 * shutil.copytree
 * shutil.chown
+* shutil.rmtree

 Note:
 * `shutil.rmtree` can be dangerous.
 However this call is/will be depreciated within the `shutil` module.
-So codeaudit will not check on this construct.
+For now Python Code Audit will check on usage.

 ## More information